The name of the Wither (or Withers) family crops up in relation to several houses in the area of St John Street and Crispin Lane.

 Mary died on 29th March 1823 aged 77 years and James died on 15th March 1828 aged 80.
 They were both buried in St Mary’s Churchyard.

 Before his death, in 1827 James made a loan of £250 to Job Hodges living in a property in Crispin Lane.
 When Job failed to repay the loan the property passed to James’s son, Luke in 1838.
 This property became known as The Crispin and later 2 Crispin Lane.

-In 1827, James Wither had also acquired an interest in three other properties in St John Street.
-We believe these properties are now known as 11, 13 and 15 St John Street.
+In 1827, James Wither also acquired an interest in other properties in St John Street.
+An indenture dated 1827 suggests that there were four houses built by James Withers Bevan on a plot previously a garden.
+Another identure dated 1833 suggest that three houses were built there, which we assume to be the properties now known as 13, 15 and 17 St John Street.
 We are not sure whether James purchased these properties or whether he was a mortgagee and the mortgagor defaulted on the repayments.
 Luke was listed as owning these three properties in the 1859 Rate Book.